ValyMnDul/Mndplay/README.md

 # 🎮 MNDPlay – Classic Games in One Place

-**MNDPlay** is a beautifully designed web application built with **Next.js**, where you can enjoy a collection of simple yet fun classic games:
+**MNDPlay** is a beautifully designed web application built with **Next.js**, where you can enjoy a collection of simple yet fun classic games!

----

 ## 🌟 Features